cccbr/runningatower/content/docs/040-Finance/index.md

 ## VAT and the LPW (Listed Places of Worship) VAT recovery scheme

 This allows VAT on certain maintenance costs to be reclaimed where the church is listed.
 This would normally apply to ropes purchased by the PCC (even if reimbursed by a separate ringers' fund) but not if purchased by a separate ringers' organisation.
-[Further details are available online](http://www.lpwscheme.org.uk/).
+Further details are available on the [LPW scheme website](http://www.lpwscheme.org.uk/).

 ## Image Credits